-5 Sex & Menopause Myths You Can Stop Believing
+5 Menopause Myths and Lies You Can Stop Believing

 If you feel like you’ve got more than enough information about menopause symptoms--the weight changes, mood swings, and hot flashes--and not nearly enough answers to your questions about sex and menopause, this post is for you.
 Menopause is inevitable, but the decline of your sex life doesn’t have to be.

 Since September is Menopause Month, we’re doing a little mythbusting for you, focusing on all the things you want to know but might be afraid to ask about sex before, during, and after menopause.

 Myth #1: It’s time to say “sayonara” to your sex life.

 Fact: They didn’t nickname it “the change” for nothing.
 While menopausal symptoms can coincide with or even contribute to a decline in your libido, it’s not necessarily a sentencing to sexlessness.
 As your body changes, you may simply need to switch up your approach and perspective to continue to enjoy your sex life.

 The North American Menopause Society notes that there are many factors to consider when addressing the relationship between sex and menopause, starting with an obvious but often-overlooked question: Do the changes you’re experiencing bother you or your partner?
 If you notice a decrease in your desire for sex but it’s not affecting your relationship, you may not see your sexual symptoms as a problem or dysfunction at all.
 On the other hand, if you used to enjoy an active sex life which has been made impossible by pain or dryness and it’s become a source of distress, it’s totally normal--and healthy--to want to seek a solution.

 So what can you do?
 First, if your symptoms affect your sex life in a way you just can’t accept, see your doctor.
 They can help you identify whether your symptoms are purely due to menopause and hormonal changes, or whether they’re connected to other factors like stress, illness, medication, or depression.